 The best way to travel in Western Ireland

 The best way to travel in Western Ireland is by car, which makes it possible to get to all the interesting sites.
+Check out all the relevant information for renting a car in Ireland.
 Driving in Ireland is on the left side, so everything we are used to in a car, the steering wheel, the gear, and even the radio, are all on the opposite side.

 But do not fear, you’ll be surprised how quickly, our brain adapts to the change.
 Drive carefully, keep to the left, check the mirrors, and everything will be fine.
 The roads of the Wild Atlantic Way are especially narrow, so take into account that travel between destinations that look close on the map might take longer than usual.